janberner/AuditingTutorial/README.md

 ```
 5KQwrPbwdL6PhXujxW37FSSQZ1JiwsST4cqQzDeyXtP79zkvFD3
 ```
-The fundamentals are now set up and we can start a local blockchain by producing blocks.
+The fundamentals are now set up, we can start our local blockchain by staring nodeos and producing blocks.
-Before we start actually the blockchain, we first start [keosd](https://developers.eos.io/manuals/eos/latest/keosd/index/?query=keosd&page=1#gatsby-focus-wrapper) (a dev. tool that manages keys)
+Before we actually start the blockchain, we first start [keosd](https://developers.eos.io/manuals/eos/latest/keosd/index/?query=keosd&page=1#gatsby-focus-wrapper) (a dev. tool that manages keys)

 ```
 keosd &